igorkf/gpu-uark/README.md

 See the usage (%), temperature (C), etc.
 In this case, as the data is not that big, the usage is about 20% only.
 The results for both cases (CPU) and (GPU) should be similar, although using the GPU can be non-deterministic for some operations.

+3. Logout from the node:
+    ```
+    logout
+    ```

 Predictions are stored at `output/pred_nn_*.csv`.

 ## Coding in the cluster using an Integrated Development Environment (IDE)